kartAI/CADAiD-webapp/api/README.md

 ## Installation

-To install the required dependencies, navigate to the `fast_api` folder and run:
+To install the required dependencies, navigate to the `api` folder and run:

 ```bash
 pip install -r requirements.txt